UBC-MDS/DSCI-532_2024_18_EdmontonHousingPrices/README.md

-# DSCI-532_2024_18_VancouverHousingPrices
+# DSCI-532_2024_18_EdmontonHousingPrices
-A dashboard for investigating Vancouver housing prices
+A dashboard for investigating Edmonton housing prices